qzagarese/dockerunit/README.md

 import com.github.qzagarese.dockerunit.annotation.PortBinding;
 import com.github.qzagarese.dockerunit.discovery.consul.annotation.WebHealthCheck;

-@Named("my-spring-service")                   // Gives a name to your a service.
+// Gives a name to your service.
 Consul will put a dns entry on `my-spring-service.service.consul`.
+@Named("my-spring-service")

-@Image("my-spring-service-image:latest")      // Selects the Docker image to use.
+// Selects the Docker image to use.
 It can contain a registry name.
+@Image("my-spring-service-image:latest")

-@PortBinding(exposedPort=8080, hostPort=8080) // Maps the container port 8080 on the same host port number (equivalent to `docker run -p 8080:8080 my-spring-service-image:latest`)
+/* Maps the container port 8080 on the same host port number (equivalent to `docker run -p 8080:8080 my-spring-service-image:latest`) */
+@PortBinding(exposedPort=8080, hostPort=8080)

-@WebHealthCheck(exposedPort=8080, endpoint="/health-check")             // Tells Consul how to monitor the state of your service.
+/* Tells Consul how to monitor the state of your service.
 You should always provide a health check endpoint.
-If not, Dockerunit cannot guarantee your service started successfully, before your test invokes its endpoints.
+If not, Dockerunit cannot guarantee your service started successfully, before your test invokes its endpoints. */
+@WebHealthCheck(exposedPort=8080, endpoint="/health-check")
 public class MyServiceDescriptor {
 }
 ```